floydhub/floyd-docs/docs/guides/data/storing_output.md

 #### Overview
 Saving information generated during a job is easy.

-Every artefacts(file, folder, dataset etc...) your code will save in the current working directory (`/floyd/home`), it will be returned in the **Files** tab of your Job page or from the Workspace's **File Viewer** when the workspace is not in *Running* state.
+All the files saved in the working directory (`/floyd/home`) will be preserved after the job or workspace finishes.
+In case of jobs, you will see this under the **Files** tab.
+For workspaces, you can open the workspace page to view the files.

 !!! tip "Current Working Directory"
-    Current Working Directory (`/floyd/home/`) is the only persistent folder for CLI Jobs and Workspace.
+    Current Working Directory (`/floyd/home/`) is the only persistent directory for CLI Jobs and Workspace.
 It is set as the default working directory for Job and Workspace.

 Anything saved in this directory at the time a job or a Workspace finishes will be preserved and can be accessed and reused later.

-The most common thing users save is model checkpoints, but anything that ends up in the current working directory and its subfolders at the end of a job or a workspace session will be saved (use your imagination!).
+The most common thing users save is model checkpoints, but anything that ends up in the working directory and its subdirectories at the end of a job or a workspace session will be saved (use your imagination!).

 Let's work through a couple of examples to see how to save data during a job.